Dazh0855/TodoReact/README.md

 ## Overview
 A simple To-do web app created in React.

-Jean's excellent ES6 to React.js workshop that can be found here `jadekler/git-js-workshop`.
+Jean's excellent ES6 to React.js workshop can be found here `jadekler/git-js-workshop`.

 Created to get a basic grasp of React/Redux.